-Celine Dion Sternly Shuts Down Reporter Who Asks About Adele & Beyonce [Video]
+Celine Dion Sternly Shuts Down Reporter Who Asks About Adele And Beyonce [Video]

 “I don’t want to be rude to you, but I’m not here for talking out the Grammys, Sir,” Dion said.

-“I’m here to talk about Beauty and the Beast and I hope you know where you are tonight,” a pretty stern faced Dion added after being asked to weigh in on the Beyonce and Adele Grammy controversy.
+“I’m here to talk about Beauty and the Beast and I hope you know where you are tonight,” a pretty stern-faced Dion added after being asked to weigh in on the Beyonce and Adele Grammy controversy.

 “I don’t want you to miss any moment from the Beauty and the Beast,” Dion continued during the pretty awkward interview, as Celine got a good grip on the reporter’s microphone and looking him dead in the eye amid claims Dion wasn’t exactly the warmest while filming for The Voice recently.